-- Tuition and a portfolio assessment fee are due upon enrollment.
-A transcripting fee will be assessed later for credits earned.
+Tuition and a portfolio assessment fee are due upon enrollment.
+A transcription fee will be assessed later for credits earned.

 Policies and Procedures

-- All life and work experiences must have occurred prior to completing BUSADMIN 4950 Portfolio Development.
-The experiences must match, in large part, the course content of the UW-Platteville course(s) listed in Courses For Which College Credit Can Be Granted.
+1. All life and work experiences must have occurred prior to completing BUSADMIN 4950 Portfolio Development.
+The experiences must match the course content of the UW-Platteville course(s) listed in Courses For Which College Credit Can Be Granted.
 This list is only intended to provide guidance regarding the courses you might be able to challenge through the portfolio development process.
 It is not an official list and is subject to change without prior notice.
 Academic departments may change course titles or descriptions, add new courses, or stop offering existing courses.
-You will discuss which courses will be most appropriate for you to challenge with your portfolio instructor.
+You can discuss which courses will be most appropriate for you to challenge with your portfolio instructor.

-- Your course challenge documentation will be evaluated by a UW-Platteville faculty member who teaches that course.
+Your course challenge documentation will be evaluated by a UW-Platteville faculty member who teaches the course.
 That faculty member will determine the number of credits (0-3) you will be awarded for that particular course.